 A report (DOC, PDF) on the conclusions of a closed-door meeting of experts about the causes and regulation of inter-channel radio interference, held at the Silicon Flatirons Center of the University of Colorado, Boulder, on 8/9 September 2009.

-on my analysis of the evolution of FCC lobbying coalitions; a shorter set (18 slides instead of 31) is here
+A slideshow on my analysis of the evolution of FCC lobbying coalitions; a shorter set (18 slides instead of 31) is here.

 "De-situating spectrum: Rethinking radio policy using non-spatial metaphors" (17 pages, abstract and download at SSRN) - an attempt to show that there are better alternatives to the spectrum concept for radio regulation.
 Accepted for DySPAN '08; slides (450 kB PDF).